C-Section Recovery Program

 Many women don’t realise that the Empowered Motherhood C-Section Recovery Program is designed to be done from birth - with physio-led classes designed to help reduce your pain, improve mobility and optimise your body’s natural healing process.

-The Empowered Motherhood C-Section Recovery Essentials video should be watched whilst you are still in hospital as it contains advice for your intial acute C-section recovery.
+The Empowered Motherhood C-Section Recovery Essentials video should be watched whilst you are still in hospital as it contains advice for your initial acute C-section recovery.

 Early movement and pelvic floor activation